the crone

 Your Cheese Sandwich is not Their Cheese Sandwich.

-The valuable life lessons that cheese sandwich moment taught me:
+The valuable life lessons that Cheese Sandwich Moment taught me:

 1. Your own experiences and perceptions in life are never going to be exactly the same as someone else’s.
 What you might think is OK, another person might hate (and vice-versa).